Alexander Wesselsky

 Alexander "Alexx" Wesselsky (born 18 November 1968) is a German singer.
-He is the lead vocalist of Neue Deutsche Härte band Eisbrecher and previously performed with Megaherz from 1993 to 2003.
+He is a founder and the lead vocalist of Neue Deutsche Härte band Eisbrecher.
+He was also a founding member and lead singer of Megaherz, having performed with them for 10 years from 1993 to his departure at the start of 2003.

 Biography

 In 1985, Dale Arden became Wesselsky's first band, where he performed as lead singer and bassist alongside his best friend Bill Parsons in the early 1980s at a local bar.

 Megaherz: 1993–2003

-Wesselsky joined Megaherz in 1993 as one of the founding members, writing lyrics and composing, as well as singing.
-Wesselsky has had moderate success during his time with Megaherz, his albums Himmelfahrt, released in 2000 and Herzwerk II, released in 2002, both charted in the Media Control Charts at No. 78.
+Wesselsky was one of the founding member of Megaherz in 1993, writing lyrics and composing, as well as singing.
+Wesselsky's works had moderate success during his time with Megaherz, his albums Himmelfahrt, released in 2000 and Herzwerk II, released in 2002, both charted in the Media Control Charts at No. 78.
 His most successful single during his time with Megaherz, Freiflug, was released in 1999 and hit the German alternative charts at No. 7.

 Wesselsky left the band officially on 1 January 2003, and was replaced by Mathias Eisholz.
 In addition to Megaherz, since 1999 he has been working as a studio singer and lyricist writer for several independent projects (among others, a platinum production).